 Salsa verde: Salsa verde is a salsa made with tomatillos, and it's the green salsa you see next to the tomato-based salsas in the store.
+You might see this salsa can be labeled as salsa verde, green salsa, or tomatillo salsa.
 It has a slightly sweeter, tangier taste than a red salsa, and it is delicious.
 Be sure to check the spiciness level of the salsa; they are similar to regular salsas.

 Toppings: Some of my favorite toppings for White Bean turkey Chili are sliced or diced avocado, plain yogurt or sour cream, shredded cheddar cheese, or chopped cilantro.

 - onion 1 medium: $0.68

 - black pepper 1/8 teaspoon: $0.02